Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation

 Dataset

-• Topics Covered: COVID-19, Influenza (Flu), and HIV misinformation posts
+• Topics Covered: COVID-19, Influenza (Flu), HIV misinformation posts

 • License: Creative Commons Attribution 4.0 International (CC BY 4.0)

-This dataset provides a benchmark resource for studying health misinformation and developing counterspeech strategies.
+This dataset serves as a benchmark for misinformation detection and counterspeech generation.

 Contributions

-2. Integration of Static and Dynamic Knowledge Sources
+2. Integration of Static + Dynamic Knowledge Sources

 Method Overview